Skip to content

 Sophos Firewall Migration from XG to XGS

-The migration from the Sophos XG Firewall to the new XGS series is an urgent matter for many companies, as the End-of-Life date for the XG series is approaching.
-This blog post provides a comprehensive guide for IT administrators on how to successfully migrate from XG to XGS and highlights the key benefits and differences between the two firewall series.
-If you absolutely don’t want to deal with it, we have many migrations behind us and are happy to take care of it (contact us).
+The migration from Sophos XG Firewall to the new XGS series is becoming urgent for many companies, as the End-of-Life date for the XG series is approaching.
+This blog post gives IT administrators a practical guide to successfully migrating from XG to XGS and highlights the most important benefits and differences between the two firewall series.
+If you really do not want to deal with it yourself, we have already completed many migrations and are happy to take care of it for you (contact us).

 Why migrate from XG to XGS?

-The Sophos XG series will be officially discontinued on March 31, 2025.
-This means no more updates, no more support, and no more license orders after the end of March 2025.
+The Sophos XG series will officially reach end of life on March 31, 2025.
+That means no more updates, no more support, and no more license orders after the end of March 2025.

 There are several reasons why this change makes sense:

-• Price increase: One reason is that Sophos increased prices for XG licenses by 30% and it is only conditionally worthwhile to remain on the old hardware.
-Yes, we have to mention this again and again, as this was simply an uncool action by the manufacturer and leaves a very bad taste 💩.
+• Price increase: One reason is that Sophos increased prices for XG licenses by 30%, which makes staying on the old hardware worthwhile only in limited cases.
+Yes, we keep mentioning this because it was simply an uncool move by the manufacturer and left a very bad aftertaste 💩.

 • Future-proofing: Future software releases such as Sophos Firewall v21 will only be available for the XGS series.

-• Higher Performance: The XGS series is equipped with a dual-processor architecture specifically optimized for high loads and encrypted data traffic.
-By using multi-core CPUs, encryption operations such as TLS inspection can be performed significantly more efficiently.
+• Higher performance: The XGS series uses a dual-processor architecture specifically optimized for high loads and encrypted traffic.
+With multi-core CPUs, encryption-intensive operations such as TLS inspection can be handled much more efficiently.

-• Improved hardware quality: The XGS series was developed in close cooperation with leading hardware manufacturers, resulting in higher reliability and longer lifespan of the devices.
-In addition, the devices have been extensively tested to ensure the highest quality standards.
+• Improved hardware quality: The XGS series was developed in close cooperation with leading hardware manufacturers, resulting in higher reliability and a longer device lifecycle.
+The appliances were also extensively tested to ensure high quality standards.

 Migration process in detail

-Migration from XG to XGS is relatively easy to perform thanks to the seamless backup and restore function.
-Here are the key steps:
+Migration from XG to XGS is relatively straightforward thanks to the seamless backup and restore function.
+These are the key steps:

 Preparation